 Somebody wrote that the term design hotel has found wide currency in recent years.
 Many a hotelier would throw in a few chairs by Jacobsen and Starck, add the d-word to their hotel in an attempt to motivate guests to pay another $100 per night.
-So when I first read about the Hi Hotel in Nice it was quite a nice surprise.
+So when I first read about what was known as the Hi Hotel (today Spity Hotel) in Nice it was quite a nice surprise.
 Every object, from the front desk to the shampoo bottles, has been designed by Matali Crasset, a 43-year-old guy with a hairdoo similar to Blackadder in the medieval episodes of the TV-series.

 Why isn’t there a doorman when you need one?

 To park outside the hotel is a stunt that shouldn’t be performed during office hours.
 The street is quite busy.
 And there were some barriers placed right outside the front entrance to keep it free, but no doorman was in sight.
 What to do?
 Stop your car in the busy lane, engine running, quickly move the barriers, park it outside the hotel and haul your bags at the front desk.
 Not a cool start.

 The guy manning the front desk wants a chat.

 The level of service fluctuates.
 A simple task like checking in is turned into what looks like private chat at a low table.
 Why not just stay at the front desk?
 Lunch is ordered in a narrow space and then served at your table in disposable little containers.
 Things like knives and forks are made of wood.
 I could live with all that.
 The problem is that the food tastes just like the fork.
 I don’t know if the all organic concept is to blame for this but…